Recap: Doctor Who S30 E17-18 "The End of Time"

 - Trailers Always Lie: Promotional photos showed David Tennant wearing Time Lord regalia.
 Guess what doesn't happen in either episode?

-- Unflinching Walk: The Doctor, as the Master's shooting lightning at him.
-Lasts until the Master actually hits him.
+- Unflinching Walk: The Doctor, as the Master's shooting lightning at him walks stoically forward, and this lasts until the Master actually hits him.

 - Unseen Audience: The Narrator/Lord President is eventually revealed to be addressing the assembled Time Lords.

 - Victoria's Secret Compartment: Donna stuffs the lottery ticket down the front of her wedding dress.
 It doesn't have any pockets.

 - Villainous Breakdown: The President of the High Council ("I WILL NOT DIE!").
 Unusually for this trope it's seen in the character's introduction, though justified as it's happening at the end of the Time War.